justinnp/Robot-Vision/Assignment 2/README.md

 The output folders are `Lucas Kanade Outputs` and `Lucas Kanade Pyramid Outputs`

+There are also pre computed frames in the folder `Pre Computed Outputs`

 The output images will be placed in their respective folders based on whether it was implemented with single resolution Lucas Kanade or Gaussian Pyramid Lucas Kanade for multi resolution.

 Note: